aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/07-create-calculation-groups.md

     >**Note**: The sigma symbol indicates that the fields will automatically summarize by using aggregation functions like sum, count, average, or others.

-    >**Note**: However, when calculation groups are added to a model, this automatic behavior must be disabled.
+    >**Note**: However, when calculation groups are added to a model, this automatic behaviour must be disabled.
 That means that summarization can only be achieved by measures, which are defined by using Data Analysis Expressions (DAX) formulas.
 In the next task, you will add measures to the model.